Arithmer/.github/docs/PULL_REQUEST_TEMPLATE.md

   - [ ] Is the code comprehensive/clear?
   - [ ] Is the logic correct/as intended?
 - [ ] Are the names for variable/method/class appropriate?
-  - [ ] variable/method/class name is a short comment.
-Use meaningful names.
+  - [ ] Is variable/method/class name meaningful? (as it is a short comment)
   - [ ] Are the names following [pep8](https://realpython.com/python-pep8/#naming-conventions)?
 - [ ] Is coverage rate high enough? (if there is unittest)